santteegt/pleuston/README.md

 **🐲🦑 THERE BE DRAGONS AND SQUIDS.
 This is in alpha state and you can expect running into problems.
 If you run into them, please open up [a new issue](https://github.com/oceanprotocol/pleuston/issues). 🦑🐲**

-Main issues right now:
-- assets can only be purchased if they're hosted in Azure storage account
-- orders screen is not fully working

 ---

 - [Features](#features)
 - [Prerequisites](#prerequisites)
   - [🐋 aquarius](#-aquarius)